lake-of-dreams/test-gcr/README.md

 # test-gcr
-try without disable sync - dev and app
+try with disable sync - dev and app